Are Geothermal Heat Pumps for Me?

-Balancing heating and cooling loads, knowing how quick or how long it will take the ground to recover the energy levels is very important.
-For example an underground aquafer is ideal location as it will constantly recharge your geothermal area.
+Balancing heating and cooling loads, knowing how quickly or how long it will take the ground to recover the energy levels is very important.
+For example, an underground aquafer is an ideal location as it will constantly recharge your geothermal area.

 Most of Australia has more temperate ambient conditions, and thus does not have the same cold winters as Europe (where geothermal is highly popular) and thus often do not have all the benefits of a geo-system available to them.
 Areas such as country towns, Canberra, the Mountains where winters go below 5 Celsius and over 30 during summer often come to enjoy all the benefits of a geothermal system.

-Geothermal systems are often fairly dear to set up the ground loops, ready for the Geothermal Heat Pump installation.
-However, as pricing of electricity and gas go up, we are all looking at ways to be more efficient and reduce our running costs.
-There are also people and companies, less concerned in installation costs, that want to reduce their impact on the environment, without losing creature comforts or project outcomes.
+Geothermal systems are often fairly expensive to set up the ground loops, ready for the Geothermal Heat Pump installation.
+However, as the pricing of electricity and gas go up, we are all looking at ways to be more efficient and reduce our running costs.
+There are also people and companies, less concerned about installation costs, that want to reduce their impact on the environment, without losing creature comforts or project outcomes.

 Hybrid Geothermal Heat Pumps

-There are many advantages on using water to water heat pumps, regardless if it is from a cooling tower or ground geothermal system.
+There are many advantages to using water to water heat pumps, regardless if it is from a cooling tower or ground geothermal system.

 However, cooling towers are less effective in winter as they are no longer required to cool the air for a building and as such no longer provide adequate water temperatures for effective heat transfer.
 Gas boilers are often engaged over winter to remedy this situation negating all the running cost savings and the extra system efficiencies experienced over summer.

-In Geothermal systems, which take advantage of stable ground temperatures, are not effective if used as a heat sink all year round to heat lets say a pool.
+Geothermal systems, which take advantage of stable ground temperatures, are not effective if used as a heat sink all year round to heat let’s say a pool.
 They are only good where they can have a balanced heat load across the year.

-This got us thinking as we have created very cleaver smart Hybrid Geothermal Heat Pump.
-This system will use our developed Smart Transthermal technologies to hand shake between a Water to water geothermal heat pump and an air sourced heat pump in a single unit.
+This got us thinking as we have created a very clever smart Hybrid Geothermal Heat Pump.
+This system will use our developed Smart Transthermal technologies to handshake between a Water to water geothermal heat pump and air sourced heat pump in a single unit.

 Using the Transthermal technology will allow for not only temperature monitoring to draw on either the ambient or geothermal source for maximum efficiencies, but also energy handshaking between the two to allow for standard geothermal energy boosting and storage of excess heat.

-This system should provide far greater efficiency and improved environmentally green solution for the more astute builder or pool owner.
+This system should provide far greater efficiency and improved environmentally green solutions for the more astute builder or pool owner.

 We have taken all the smarts from our PC control board and written them into smart coding for the Innotech controllers.
 We then took years of engineering knowledge and our understanding of heat dynamics and refrigerants and expanded this to provide our smart Transthermal technology.